-Open another browser tab or window, go to the FTDNA Y-DNA or mtDNA data page of your choice (either classic or colorized), select all and copy.
+Open another browser tab or window, go to the FTDNA Y-DNA or mtDNA data page of your choice (classic, not colorized), select all and copy.
 If the project is large, set it to display 1000+ rows, wait for a refresh, and then select all and copy.
 Return here, click in the box below, paste — then click the blue Start button.

 Note that the analysis may be slow for more than 1000 kits.
 Use a fast machine with Safari, Chrome, or Firefox.

 Genetic genealogy (GG) has an interesting feel to it.
 I'm more accustomed to physics and biochemistry where methods and standards are older and more formal.
 This feels like a new disciple with contributions from traditional genealogists, statisticians, plus a strong component of citizen science; indeed while the data are collected by the private sector, most of the innovation in analysis and presentation is done by amateurs.
 In that spirit I have read through the literature and have made my own decisions about methods.

 Why use a distance method?
 This type of analysis goes back to Fitch and Margoliash (1967) Science 155: 279-284.
 Why dredge up a 50 year old method when we have more accurate and deterministic methods of inferring family trees -- maximum parsimony and others ?
 There are several reasons

 If your goal is best-possible accuracy in deducing your own recent ancestry, then you should use Dave Vance's excellent SAPP tool, especially because he lets you incorporate additional information from SNPs or paper genealogy.